-The safety and well-being of our students, faculty, staff and visitors are our foremost concern.
-The best protections against campus crime are: a strong public safety presence; an aware, informed, alert campus community; and a commitment to report suspicious activities and use common sense when carrying out daily activities.
-Miami Dade College works diligently to reduce risk and the potential for crime.
+The safety and well-being of our students, faculty, staff, and visitors are our foremost concern.
+The best protection against campus crime is a strong public safety presence; an aware, informed, alert campus community; a commitment to report suspicious activities; and the use of common sense when carrying out daily activities.
+MDC works diligently to reduce risk and the potential for crime.
 However, despite our best efforts, crimes may occur.
-Safety and security are a shared responsibility, and we expect all current and prospective community members to contribute to the well-being of our College.
+Safety and security are truly a shared responsibility, and we expect all current and prospective community members to contribute to the security of our College.